joseeden/joeden/docs/005-Cybersecurity/004-Cryptography/010-Symmetric-Encryption.md

 ---

+## Out-of-Band Key Exchange

+Out-of-Band (OOB) key exchange is a method for securely sharing cryptographic keys outside the regular communication channel used for encrypted data transfer.
+This approach enhances security by reducing the risk of key interception through the primary channel.

+- Face-to-face meeting, if both parties know each other by sight
+- Physically mail the drive containing the key
+- Telephone call, if both parties know each other's voices

+## In-Band Key Exchange

+Out-of-Band methods can be time-consuming.
+For instance, if Alice and Bob are far apart, a physical meeting might not be practical.
+Sending a physical letter with the key takes days, and reading a long encryption key over the phone is difficult.

+As a solution, we can use **In-Band Key Exchange** for key exchange over the same network used for communication, even if secure methods of communication are unavailable.
+This method simplifies the process but requires careful implementation to maintain security.

 ## Symmetric Cryptosystems

 Symmetric cryptography uses the same key for both encryption and decryption.
 The sender and receiver must share this key, keeping it secret from others.